SophieMcGee/the-treasure-quest/README.md

 ## Validator Testing

-The following website tools were used dto test the game and to check for errors within the code.
+The following website tools were used to test the game and to check for errors within the code.

 * <a href="https://validator.w3.org/" target="_blank" rel="noopener">W3C Markup Validation Service</a>
 * <a href="https://jigsaw.w3.org/css-validator/" target="_blank" rel="noopener">W3C CSS Validation Service</a>